Many new mountain bikers are embracing the idea that your weight doesn’t matter when it comes to mountain biking, but is this the truth?

 Getting in shape for mountain biking isn’t as difficult as you think, but it requires some work!
 Every mountain biker needs to incorporate in their training routine some form of HIIT.

-If you want to lose the extra pounds and maintain your muscle mass HIIT is the way to go, and as you may know by now mountain biking is a full-body workout, so maintaining your muscle mass is very important.
+If you want to lose the extra pounds and maintain your muscle mass HIIT is the way to go, so maintaining your muscle mass is very important.

 If you aren’t sure what HIIT workout you should try I encourage you to watch the short video below, it will give you a good starting point.